gauravraiIIITD/Computer_Vision/README.md

 # Computer_Vision
-Face detection using open CV
+Face detection AND recognition using open CV.